 SENIORS ARE FACING HOMELESSNESS

 Senior citizens in Los Angeles face unique challenges, and an increased risk of homelessness.
 An unexpected bill or rent increase can be destabilizing when you are at an older age.
-Last year, as the rate of homelessness went down overall in Los Angeles, homelessness among Angelenos 62 and older increased by 22 percent.
+In 2018, as the rate of homelessness went down overall in Los Angeles, homelessness among Angelenos 62 and older increased by 22 percent.

 MERCY HOUSING IS READY TO HELP